 The F6 has all of these higher functions, including the intervalometer – and more – designed and built directly into the camera’s stock configuration, aluminum alloy back door and accessible with one rear Liquid Crystal Display (LCD) panel that uses plain language (not codes) to communicate different options.
 The designed integration of these higher functions is accomplished in a tight, trim package making it ergonomically friendly – as well as logically accessible.
 Easily deciphered Custom Setting Menus displayed large on the rear LCD allow tremendous control and ease of use of deep functions of the camera, extending it beyond the F5’s stock technical capabilities – all in an ergonomically and technically superior way.

-The F6’s stock configuration allows retention of generated shooting Exif DATA stored in memory where it resides, and viewable on the camera’s rear LCD screen by clicking the INFO button on the back door.
-You may also retrieve the EXIF data in the form of a CSV (Comma Separated Value) text file to import into EXCEL or another spread sheet program for further use.
+The F6’s stock configuration allows retention of generated “Shooting DATA” (technically speaking it’s not EXIF data as pointed out by one reader a while back – but I forget what the distinctions are) stored in memory where it resides, and viewable on the camera’s rear LCD screen by clicking the INFO button on the back door.
+You may also retrieve the EXIF data (oops, there I go again… Shooting Data) in the form of a CSV (Comma Separated Value) text file to import into EXCEL or another spread sheet program for further use.
 This is accomplished by connecting the Nikon MV-1 to the 10-pin data port at camera’s front, beneath the attached, rubberized caps. *As of June 2015, there is another option to the MV-1 called meta35, produced by a software company in Houston, Texas.
 To read more about meta35 please click here.

 **Meta35 allows interaction with Custom Settings Menus on cameras such as the N90s/F90X, F100 and F5 – but not the F6.
 The good news is you no longer need to memorize the CSM codes for these cameras.
 The bad news is if you’re in the field and don’t have a laptop with you (who does when shooting a film camera?) you’ll still need to know CSM codes.
 Most of the time I set and forget my CSM menus and hardly ever switch things in the field.